Ajay6688/roxiller-assignment/README.md

 2. navigate inside the folder
-3. run the command "npm start" it will automatically isntall all the node modules and then first it will start the backend and then front-end . got to http://localhost:3000 or else it will open it automatically
+3. run the command "npm start" it will automatically isntall all the node modules and then first it will start the backend and then front-end . got to http://localhost:3000 or else it will open it automatically in your default browser